 The motherboard architecture uses the new HyperTransport technology.
 System memory is so fast (400 MHz RAM on an 800 MHz to 1.0 GHz bus) that there’s no need for a level 3 cache.

-New to Apple are Serial ATA (SATA), which supports up to 1.5 GBps bandwidth, for internal hard drives and built-in USB 2.0, which will give Mac users full speed access to some of the wonderful USB 2.0 peripherals developed over the past year or so.
+New to Apple are Serial ATA (SATA), which supports up to 1.5 GBps bandwidth for internal hard drives, and built-in USB 2.0, which finally gives Mac users full speed access to some of those wonderful USB 2.0 peripherals developed over the previous couple years.
 The Power Mac G5 also adopts the new twice-as-fast AGP 8x bus for video cards.

-One headphone jack, one USB 2.0 port, and a FireWire 400 port are located on the front of the G5 for easy access, something Power Mac users have been dreaming of for years.
+One headphone jack, one USB 2.0 port, and one FireWire 400 port are located on the front of the G5 for easy access, something Power Mac users have been dreaming of for years.

 The G5 is in a new aluminum enclosure that’s vented in the front and back.
 The case includes four thermal zones and nine fans to handle cooling, each independently controlled for speed.
 Apple claims the Power Mac G5 is “twice as quiet” as the Power Mac G4.
 The case is a bit taller and slightly narrower than the Power Mac G4 and just a little deeper.
 It’s also nearly three pounds lighter.

-Note that the 1.6 GHz model is one of Apple’s entry-level G5s, which means it uses 33 MHz PCI slots instead of 100/133 MHz PCI-X slots, has 4 memory slots instead of 8, and uses a 450W power supply instead of 600W.
+Note that the 1.6 GHz model is one of Apple’s entry-level G5s, which means it uses 33 MHz PCI expansion slots instead of 133 MHz PCI-X slots, has 4 memory slots instead of 8, and uses a 450W power supply (dual processor models have 600W).

 You should have the most recent firmware installed in your Power Mac G5.
 The newest version is Power Mac G5 Uniprocessor Firmware Update 5.1.5f2, which is only for 1.6 GHz G5 Power Macs.
 Apple recommends removing any third-party RAM before installing this firmware update.